thampiman/Android-Projects/README.md

 Remotainment
 =====
 This is an open source remote controller application for the VLC media player.
-It consists of a server desktop app that interfaces with VLC on your PC, and an Android app that acts as the controller.
+It consists of a desktop app that interfaces with VLC on your PC, and an Android app that acts as the controller.

 ### Remotainment Server
-This Java desktop application runs on your PC and acts as the middleman between the Android app and VLC.
+This Java desktop app runs on your PC and acts as the middleman between the controller and VLC.
 The app does all the hard work of setting VLC up and also provides additional features for the Android app, as detailed below.
 At the moment, this app is currently supported only on Windows.

-It listens on TCP port 1309 for connections from the client app.
+It listens on TCP port 1309 for connections from the client.
 The connection is secured using a password so that it does not allow any client to connect to the server.
 The server supports only one client to connect at a time.
-Once a client connects on port 1309, the server attempts to connect to the client on port 2005 to establish a two-way link.
+Once a client connects on port 1309, the server attempts to connect to the client on TCP port 2005 to establish a two-way link.

 The server supports the following queries from the client: